jebowe3/Web-Mapping-Intro/README.md

 ### Wrangling the Data for the Graph

 First, we are going to need the help of the [Simple Statistics JavaScript library](https://simplestatistics.org/).
-If you navigate to the page linked above, you will notice that there is a CDN option (https://unpkg.com/simple-statistics@7.4.0/dist/simple-statistics.min.js) that we can link to in our page.
+If you navigate to the page linked above, you will notice that there is a CDN (Content Delivery Network) option (https://unpkg.com/simple-statistics@7.4.0/dist/simple-statistics.min.js) that we can link to in our page.
+Note that you saw a screenshot in the first lesson of a "js" folder in the project folder structure with a file called "simple-statistics.min.js".
+You can copy the library at the CDN link above, save it in a file in your project folder, and provide the path to this file in your html, if you are worried about the stability of linking directly to a web resource.
+However, for the sake of simplicity, we are just going to use the CDN link above in our index.html file.
 Link to this in your html code just beneath where you linked to the Leaflet and jQuery libraries.

 ```html
 <!-- Add a link to the Leaflet JavaScript library so you can reference it for building your map -->